platformsh/platformsh-docs/docs/src/get-started/deploy/commit.md

 By keeping the configuration in this file, you ensure it remains the same across all environments, from development to production.

-Add basic properties for your app, such as its name and language:
+Start by adding basic properties for your app, such as its name and language.
+With all examples, you can adjust file to fit your code, such as the `start` command, or desires, such as changing the `name`.

 {{% get-started/basic-app %}}